metosin/reitit/doc/ring/static.md

 # Static Resources (Clojure Only)

 Static resources can be served with a help of `reitit.ring/create-resource-handler`.
 It takes optionally an options map and returns a ring handler to serve files from Classpath.
-It returns `java.io.File` instances, so ring adapters can use NIO to effective Stream the files.

 There are two options to serve the files.